With my suggestions for the Industry

 When I have the privilege to fly Nancy-Bird, I tell my passengers before the flight that they are lucky to be travelling on an aircraft that is dear to my heart.
 Nancy-Bird has been stress tested and case hardened more than any other aircraft in the sky – and it proved itself indestructible that day.

-I provide the feedback and lessons above to serve as tools for your toolbox of solutions that you might need one day when you face the unknown unknowns.
+I provide the feedback and lessons above to serve as tools in your toolbox of solutions you might need one day when you face the unknown unknowns.
 Every incident is different.
 Every incident has it’s own unique threats, risks and outcomes.
 So these “Technical Lessons from QF32” should only viewed in their context as another case study and food for thought.

 To every Airbus employee, thank you again for designing and building such a resilient aircraft.
+The A380 saved 469 passengers-crew and 32,000 loved ones from disaster and PTS.

 It is my life’s ambition to be a pilot, and my pleasure to fly the A380.
 Come fly with me and I’ll show you why.